arprasto/ScavengerHuntGame/README.md

 <img src="src/extresources/images/Snip20170721_19.png" allign="center"/>

 After completing this journey you will understand how to:
 a.
-Authorize a person through creating a custom classifier in IBM Watson visual recognition.
+Train VR classifier to detect an object in an image.
 b.
 Recognize speech using Speech To Text service of Watson.
 c.
 User friendly interaction by playing WAV stream received by calling Text to Speech.
 d.
 Store Images on cloud using IBM bluemix Cloudant DB service.
+e.
+Leverage the IBM Cloud IoT platform.

 Dependency: